JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 // Page content
 ```

-To do so we'll need to add a [directory specific data file](https://www.11ty.dev/docs/data-template-dir/) in the folder that contains the draft pages.
-This allows us to add the same front matter to all the files within that folder:
+To do so we'll need to add the directory specific data file from above into the folder that contains the draft pages:
 <pre>
 blog
 	|- blog.11tydata.js